When a man is forced to choose between what is honourable and what is right, how would he know which is the best choice?

 He beat himself up over what he did.
-Unable to come to a conclusion on his thoughts, he put them in the back of his mind when he reached the entry way for the library.
-Rounding the final corner into the lower level, Aedan took in the sight before him with amusement.
+Unable to conclude the thoughts that troubled him, he put them in the back of his mind when he reached the entryway for the library.
+Rounding the last corner into the lower level, Aedan took in the sight before him with amusement.

 “Guess everyone just prefers practice to theory...”

 “Hm?
 What?”
 Alvis jumped awake.
 Aedan turned to back to Alvis, laughing as the old Elf rubbed his eyes.